Manufacturers :

 Information wanted

-I am looking for info on 2 defunct English mixer manufacturers : Chacadre (sometimes seen it spelled Chacaderance) and a company that called itself both ACES & Studio Magnetics (they also did open reel recorders), it would actually be fun to get background info on M&A as well.
-There are also brands that I can only find limited information on despite having seen or even owned products by, such as Baume, Körting, I am especially interested in knowing why the latter brand showed up on DDR made products in the 80's.
+I am having problems tracing down New Zealand based loudspeaker manufacturer that sold their products under the Ultimate brand in the 70’s and I am still looking for info on defunct English mixer manufacturer Chacadre (sometimes seen it spelled Chacaderance) that also made some reasonable modular synthesisers, it would actually be fun to get background info on M&A company as well, but they made mixer kits (quite good actually) and published DIY tape recorder handbooks as well.
+There are also brands that I can only find limited information on despite having seen or even owned products by, such as Baume, AIR, Jackson Acoustics and Körting, I am especially interested in knowing why the latter brand showed up on DDR made products in the 80's.

 If you have any information on any of the company's or products here above and would be willing to share them with us, please be so kind as to get in touch via the address at the bottom of the page.